Skip to main content

 History

 House Bill 2611, which was passed during the 2013 legislative session, provided that certain agencies (including the Board) may adopt rules requiring licensees to receive cultural competency continuing education (CCCE).
-The Bill requires that the Board document licensees' participation in cultural competency CE and report biennially to the Oregon Health Authority (OHA).
-In June of 2016 the Board issued a Notice of Proposed Rulemaking Hearing which proposed to require active licensed professional counselors and marriage and family therapists to complete four hours of CCCE in each biennial reporting period.
-After reviewing public comments on the matter, the Board adopted the rule on October 7, 2016.
+The Bill required that the Board document licensees' participation in cultural competency CE and report biennially to the Oregon Health Authority (OHA).
+On October 7, 2016, the Board adopted a rule requiring active licensed professional counselors and marriage and family therapists to complete four hours of CCCE in each biennial reporting period, beginning in 2018.
+Subsequently, HB 2011 passed during the 2019 Legislative Session, requiring the boards to make completion of CCCE a condition of renewal for licensees, and to encourage completion of CCCE approved by OHA.

 Overview

-Four hours of CCCE is required during each reporting period.
+Four hours of CCCE is required during each 24-month CE reporting period.
 This is a continuing (NOT one-time) requirement.

 • As with the other CE requirements, CCCE does not apply to inactive status licensees.
 However, four hours of CCCE within the last 24 months is required in order to reactivate a license (change from inactive to active status).